Epicode10/SGPSM/README.md

 # SGPSM
 Similarity measures for generalized propensity score matching (SGPSM) is a propensity score method for multiple treatments matching.
-It can reduce confounding effects and provide unbiased average treatment effects for multiple treated groups, similar to other propensity score methods.
+It can reduce confounding effects and provide unbiased average treatment effect for the treated (ATT) for multiple treated groups, similar to other propensity score methods.
 This R code implements SGPSM for propensity score matching with (k >= 3) treated groups.

 # Usage